Demolishing Complicated Histories: Chemapol, Architecture and Agribusiness II.

 Free entrance

-Discussion following the excursion and architectural guided tour with Helena Huber-Doudová and Zdenka Nováková of the Chemapol Investa building.
+Discussion between agriculture expert Karel Machovec and Kateřina Pazderů, academic at the Czech University of Agriculture in Prague, moderated by artist and researcher Tomáš Uhnák, following the excursion and architectural guided tour with Helena Huber-Doudová and Zdenka Nováková of the Chemapol Investa building.

 “Villages are surrounded by conventional fields, which act as destructive monsters from which there is no escape.
 The pesticides threaten everything and everyone around.”
 (Zuzana, ecological farmer, Nový Bydžov, 2024)

 The second part of the event Demolishing Complicated Histories is hosted by Petrohradská Kolektiv, whose building is also set for demolition.
-The conversation between investigative journalist and editor Zuzana Vlasatá, pesticide expert Pavel Rotter, and artist and researcher Tomáš Uhnák will focus on the rise of agribusiness in Czechia and its far-reaching consequences, especially in light of the unfolding climate crisis and the urgent need for more sustainable approaches to farming.
+The conversation between the vice-chairman of the Czech Social Democratic Party (SOCDEM) Karel Machovec and Kateřina Pazderů, beekeeper, greengrocer and academic at the Czech University of Agriculture in Prague, will focus on the rise of agribusiness in Czechia and its far-reaching consequences, especially in light of the unfolding climate crisis and the urgent need for more sustainable approaches to farming.
 The history of Chemapol as a Czechoslovak foreign trade enterprise is closely connected to this issue as it was an important producer of agrochemicals during socialism.
 After its post-transition collapse, Chemapol was privatized to become part of the business empire Agrofert, currently a leading producer of synthetic fertilizers in Europe.

 When talking about rural change, agribusiness and the agroindustry are the definitely unwanted but omnipresent protagonists, representing the endeavor for greater and greater productivity in agriculture and also the concentration of power, land, and resources in the hands of a few corporate players.
 The biennale foregrounds small farmers’ struggles – their resistance and resilience – but in this event, we will tackle the “elephant in the room”: power players like Agrofert, who also shape and define rural realities.